JessicaIveyAllen/JessicaIveyAllen/README.md

 Hi there, I'm Jessica Ivey Allen 👋

 ## About Me
-I'm a Technical Support Specialist with expertise in Tier 2 troubleshooting, network diagnostics, system administration, and cybersecurity based in Charlotte, NC.
+I'm a Technical Support Specialist with expertise in troubleshooting, network diagnostics, system administration, and cybersecurity.
 My background spans fiber optics, network configurations, Windows/Linux systems, VDI environments, and enterprise IT support.
 I'm passionate about automation, AI-driven security solutions, and process optimization to improve customer experience and operational efficiency.

 ## 🔭 I'm currently working on
 - Automating IT support processes through AI-driven chatbots
 - Expanding my virtual enterprise home lab for cybersecurity research
 - Preparing for my CompTIA Security+ certification
-- Contributing as a Teaching Assistant for the Penn Cybersecurity Boot Camp
+- Contributing as an Instructional Specialist for Edx Cybersecurity Boot Camps hosted virutally at college campuses accross the USA!

-## 🌱 I'm currently learning
+## 🌱 Current Projects
 - Advanced cybersecurity practices and threat intelligence analysis
+- Bug Bounty
 - Docker containerization and secure deployment strategies
 - Cloud security architecture on AWS
 - Python and Flask for security automation solutions